qdrant/landing_page/qdrant-landing/content/solutions/text-search.md

 default_link_name: Demo
 weight: 20
 short_description: |
-    The neural search uses **semantic embeddings** instead of keywords and works best with short texts.
+    The vector search uses **semantic embeddings** instead of keywords and works best with short texts.
     With Qdrant, you can build and deploy semantic neural search on your data in minutes.
     Check out our [demo](https://qdrant.to/semantic-search-demo)!
 sitemapExclude: True